pilgrimbeart/synth/docs/source/device_functions.rst

 Available functions
 -------------------
-Each function optionally takes some parameters (typically from the scenario file) and optionally creates and manages some device properties.
+Each function optionally takes some parameters (typically specified in a scenario .json file) and optionally creates and manages some device properties.

 .. automodule:: synth.devices.basic
 .. automodule:: synth.devices.battery